EliSlovik/Group-Project/README.md

 #### Owen Madsen: Programmer
 #### Peter Klehr: Programmer

+Gambling Game
+- Would use statistics to calculate expected value and chances of winning
+- Several games, including roulette, blackjack, and baccarat
+- Useful to teach users of probablility
+- can run simulations with fake money

 Trend game
 * you create a trend and "upgrade" it to make it do better.